charlotteberr/JourneyThroughTheGenome/README.md

 When both players reach the final tile:

-- Every 100 points of Accuracy, Efficiency, and Insight are converted into 1,000 Discover Points.
+- Every 100 points of Accuracy, Efficiency, and Insight are converted into 1,000 Discovery Points.
 - Final stats are displayed.
-- The winner is declared based on total Discover Points.
+- The winner is declared based on total Discovery Points.
 - Final game results are saved to `game_stats.txt`.

 ---